The Rev. MARK SUTHERLAND, Rector of St Martin’s, Providence. Rhode Island.

 Mark is a native of Christchurch, New Zealand, where all of his family live still.
 In 1977, at the age of 22, he graduated from the University of Canterbury with an LLB and, shortly thereafter, left on a Kiwi walkabout from which he never returned.

-After five years in sales at London’s Harrod’s department store, Mark was accepted by the Bishop of London for priesthood and completed his ministerial training at Ripon College, Cuddeson, the Church of England’s first and oldest theological college at Oxford.
-Two years later he went as an exchange student to Church Divinity School of the Pacific in Berkeley, California, where he met his partner, Al. Upon Mark’s graduation he and Al returned to England where Mark was awarded the Oxford Certificate of Theology and where Al completed his own seminary training at Cranmer Hall, the theological college for St. John’s College, Durham University.
+After five years in sales at London’s Harrod’s department store, Mark was accepted by the Bishop of London for the priesthood and completed his ministerial training at Ripon College, Cuddeson, the Church of England’s first and oldest theological college at Oxford.
+Two years later he went as an exchange student to Church Divinity School of the Pacific in Berkeley, California, where he met his partner, Al. Upon Mark’s graduation, he and Al returned to England where Mark was awarded the Oxford Certificate of Theology and where Al completed his own seminary training at Cranmer Hall, the theological college for St. John’s College, Durham University.

 In 1985, on the feast of Saints Peter and Paul, Mark was ordained deacon in St. Paul’s Cathedral, London.
 He was ordained priest one year later and he served his curacy in two parishes of the Diocese of London.